Mteheran/api-colombia/README.md

 * 1.0
 ## Installation Guide
 * Clone this repository [here](https://github.com/Mteheran/api-colombia).
-* The develop branch is the most stable branch at any given time, ensure you're working from it.
+* The develop branch is the most stable branch at any given time, please make sure you're working from it.
 * [.NET CORE SDK ](https://dotnet.microsoft.com/en-us/download) must be installed in the machine.
-* Update the connection string to your prefered database in the "appsettings.json" file.
+* Update the connection string to your preferred database in the "appsettings.json" file.
-* Run `dotnet build` command to generate the build of the project.
+* Run the `dotnet build` command to generate the build of the project.

 ## Usage
-Public page [api-colombia.com](https://api-colombia.com/) has useful information about the API and a brief description of the available endpoints and the same allows access to the endpoints described bellow.
+The public page [api-colombia.com](https://api-colombia.com/) has useful information about the API and a brief description of the available endpoints and the same allows access to the endpoints described below.

-* Swagger documentation can be found in the following [URL](https://api-colombia.com/swagger/index.html)
+* Swagger documentation can be found at the following [URL](https://api-colombia.com/swagger/index.html)

 ## API Endpoints
 | HTTP Verbs | Endpoints                             | Action                                                               |